 Development of technical standards governance: AEMC rule change requested by the ESB.

 Standards for new technologies/devices: providing functionality for ‘active’ CER devices will guide next stage of the Distributed Energy Integration Program (DEIP) work including further definition of DSO network responsibilities.
 This includes important work on interoperability, enabling devices to communicate with each other so customers can easily switch between providers.
 Other activities include:

 - ESB/market bodies to work with stakeholders to develop policy on electric vehicle charging standards and timing for their introduction.

 - ESB is developing policy advice (due to DEIP December 2021) on interoperability to provide direction on technical standards.

 - Based on this advice support phased introduction of mandatory technical standards for new inverter based solar PV and battery storage.

-- ESB and DEIP to identify related processes needed to enable DER interoperability alongside standards e.g., registration, telemetry data collection and management of identity and access control.
+- ESB and DEIP to identify related processes needed to enable CER interoperability alongside standards e.g., registration, telemetry data collection and management of identity and access control.